Written by: Greg Ellifritz

 – The age of the average officer killed has not changed.
 It has hovered around 38 for more than a decade.
 It’s not the rookies or the old guys who are getting killed.
 The ones dying are experienced officers in the prime of their career.
 They tend to feel more comfortable with their abilities and have years of good outcomes under their belts.
 This confidence can hurt them.

-– 15% of officers killed were off duty during the attack.
+– 12% of officers killed were off duty during the attack.
 Why would any police officer choose not to carry his gun off duty?
 Some officers’ laziness and apathy are astounding to me.
+Please choose carefully if you really need to get involved in any off duty encounter.
+You probably won’t have your vest, your radio, your rifle, or your friends.

-– Nearly half of all officers killed were closer than five feet from their assailant.
+– More than half of all officers killed were closer than five feet from their assailant.
 We clearly need more work preparing officers for extreme close quarters shooting situations.

 – Only one officer in the last 10 years was killed from body armor that failed.
 Every shot that killed all of the remaining officers struck a part of the body that wasn’t covered or exceeded the ballistic rating of the vest worn.
 It’s clear that body armor works.
 If you don’t wear your vest on duty, you need to adjust your attitude.
 Blood is way worse than sweat.